connervieira/Predator/CONFIGURATION.md

         - `resolution` sets the resolution of the video.
             - `width` sets the width of the video, measured in pixels.
             - `height` sets the height of the video, measured in pixels.
-        - `framerate` is a decimal number determines the playback frame-rate of the video file.
-            - This value does not determine the frame-rate of video capture, but rather the frame-rate that the saved video file will play back at.
-            - To estimate the frame-rate of your capture device, use the `tools/framerate_benchmark.py` script.
-                - Run the script and wait several seconds for the benchmark to complete.
-The calculated frame-rate will be printed at the end of the test.
         - `segment_length` is a number that sets how many seconds long each video segment will be before another segment is created.
         - `devices` is a list that contains the indexes of camera devices Predator will attempt to use when recording video in dash-cam mode.
             - Each entry under this setting should contain a device identifier/name, as well as a reference to the device itself.